Hair Restoration

 – A quick 20-30 minute treatment session requiring no topical anesthetic

-PRP Injections:
+PRP Boost:

 PRP is derived from your own blood and is rich in growth factors, which can promote healing and tissue regeneration.
 The process involves concentrating platelets and other healing components found in your blood